 Statute of Limitations for Filing a Civil Rights Case

 Each state has its own statute of limitations limiting the time you have to file a civil rights lawsuit.
 In Hawaii, you have 90 days to file an employment discrimination case and one year to file a housing discrimination case.
 No specified time limit has been ascribed to other types of civil rights complaints.

 Hawaii civil rights attorney Davis Levin Livingston strongly urges anyone who thinks they have had their civil rights violated to contact him immediately to schedule a free consultation.
 The sooner your civil rights lawsuit is initiated, the greater your chance for receiving the justice and compensation you deserve.

 Compensation for Civil Rights Lawsuits

-Litigants suing government or other authoritative entities for civil rights abuses and winning their case will be awarded with “injunctive relief”, monetary compensation or both.
+Litigants suing the government or other authoritative entities for civil rights abuses and winning their case will be awarded “injunctive relief,” monetary compensation, or both.
 Injunctive relief is indicated when the court orders a defendant to cease discriminatory or other specific behaviors against the plaintiff.
 This kind of legal resolution is commonly implemented when the plaintiff is harmed by actions perpetrated by the defendant for which money cannot completely compensate the plaintiff.